primzcm/CSIT327-G7-ProbeTect/DOCS_UPDATES.md

 Record of notable changes to code and docs.
 Add entries with date, scope, and brief summary.

+## 2025-11-10 - Quiz option contrast

+- Quizzes: Restyled the option radio inputs so the selected state uses a blue inner dot while ensuring unselected circles remain light for clarity in both themes.

 ## 2025-11-10 - Dark mode + richer profiles

 - UI: Added a persistent light/dark toggle in the global chrome, themed the header/footer/cards, and layered CSS overrides so every page respects the selected scheme.